hrvadl/btcratenotifier/README.md

 As per the task, I need to send a link to only one repository, it was decided to use go workspaces to fit all microservices to one repo.
 Typically, it should not be the case and it's antipattern.
 Basically, you can treat each top-level directory as a separate and independent repository/package/module.
 The `protos` top-level directory is also a go module, containing grpc-generated code.

-## How to run? 🏃

-1. Copy .env.example contents to .env
-2. Get a token for exchange rate API (https://app.exchangerate-api.com/)
-3. Populate the `EXCHANGE_API_KEY` variable value with the token you've got
-4. Get a token for resend API (https://resend.com/)
-5. Verify your domain for sending
-6. Populate the `MAILER_API_KEY` variable value with the token you've got
-7. Populate the `MAILER_FROM_ADDR` variable with the email you've verified
-8. From the root of the repo run `docker compose up -d`

-## Compose file 🐋

-Compose file has definition of 4 microservices + 1 db service (MySQl) + migrator service (used for running DB migrations on startup).
-Typically, services won't start till DB is up and migrations has succeeded.
-So, keep in head, that startup could take some time (1-2 minutes).
-Data is saved in volume and pods communicate using shared private network.
-The only pod, which port is mapped to the host port is gateway service.

 ## Tech stack ⚒️

 - [GO](https://go.dev/) as a main programming language